Military history of Nova Scotia: St. John River Campaign 1759

 Colonel Robert Monckton led a force of 1150 British soldiers to destroy the Acadian settlements along the banks of the Saint John River until they reached the largest village of Sainte-Anne des Pays-Bas (present day Fredericton, New Brunswick) in February 1759.
 Monckton was accompanied by New England Rangers led by Joseph Goreham, Captain Benoni Danks, Moses Hazen and George Scott.
 The British started at the bottom of the river with raiding Kennebecais and Managoueche (City of Saint John), where the British built Fort Frederick.
-Then they moved up the river and raided Grimross (Gagetown, New Brunswick), Jemseg, and finally they reached Sainte-Anne des Pays-Bas.
+Then they moved up the river and raided Grimross (Arcadia, New Brunswick), Jemseg, and finally they reached Sainte-Anne des Pays-Bas.

 Contrary to Governor Lawrence's direction, New England Ranger Lieutenant Hazen engaged in frontier warfare against the Acadians in what has become known as the "Ste Anne's Massacre".
 On 18 February 1759, Lieutenant Hazen and about fifteen men arrived at Sainte-Anne des Pays-Bas.
 The Rangers pillaged and burned the village of 147 buildings, two Mass-houses, besides all the barns and stables.
 The Rangers burned a large store-house, and with a large quantity of hay, wheat, peas, oats, etc., killing 212 horses, about 5 head of cattle, a large number of hogs and so forth.
 They also burned the church (located just west of Old Government House, Fredericton).

 As well, the rangers tortured and scalped six Acadians and took six prisoners.
 There is a written record of one of the Acadian survivors Joseph Godin-Bellefontaine.
 He reported that the Rangers restrained him and then massacred his family in front of him.
 There are other primary sources that support his assertions.